In Pure Spirit

 June 24, 2009 by Andrew 1 Comment

 The city of Rome will stage a witch-hunt, music and a feast in order to celebrate St John the Baptist.
+The San Giovanni (Saint John) festival is traditionally held on the night of the 24th and midsummer.

 A tradition in the city of Rome is that the night before, the 23rd, is the “Night of the Witches”.
 To mark this occasion there will be a night of song, verse and a musical witch hunt in the gardens adjacent to Via Sannio.

-Stands in the gardens will offer party-goers free samples of snails – to eat.
+Stands in the gardens will offer party goers free samples of snails – to eat.
 It is believed that eating a snail would prevent a man’s wife from committing adultery on him.

 Medieval witch to be given Christian funeral after decapitation 700 years ago